hamptonpieryc/website/content/docs/club-rules.md

 been attributed to or was occasioned by the neglect, default or negligence of any of them, the Officers, Committee or servants of the Club._"

-**14.2** Members shall communicate to the Honorary Secretary any change of their addresses or in the names or particulars of yachts.
+**14.2** Members shall communicate to the Secretary any change of their addresses or in the names or particulars of yachts.
 Any notice posted to them under the last given address shall be considered to have been duly delivered.